 During your recovery phase, your body will need extra calories to continue to provide your transferred fat with blood.
-Eating nutrient-rich foods with healthy fats will help your body form a lasting connection with the graft, and ensures most of it isn’t re-absorbed.
+Eating nutrient-rich foods with healthy fats will help your body form a lasting connection with the graft and ensure most of it isn’t re-absorbed.

-There isn’t really a way to accurately predict how long the results of a fat graft will last, but under the right circumstances they can last for a very long time, with some surgeons claiming permanent results.
+There’s no real way to accurately predict how long the results of a fat graft will last, but under the right circumstances it can be for a very long time, with some surgeons claiming the results are essentially permanent.

-As with every medical and cosmetic procedure, fat grafts include a certain risk of side effects and complications.
-Far and away the most common side effects reported by patients are swelling and bruising, but other complications can be seen at both the donor and injection sites.
+As with every medical procedure, fat grafts include a certain element of risk or complications.
+The most common side effects reported by patients are swelling and bruising, but other complications can be seen at both the donor and injection sites.

-- Seroma or hematoma, which are blood or fluid accumulations under the skin
+- Seroma or hematoma, which are fluid or blood accumulations under the skin

 - Reaction to the anesthesia